497662892/Ai-Security-Final-Project/README.md

 "data/negatives" contains the negative background images we used for inpainting.

-"data/SUN-SEG_10/multiple_controlnet_inpaint" contains all of the synthetic images we generated in this project, although we generate 5 folds, only use the 1st fold for further training.
+"data/SUN-SEG_10/multiple_controlnet_inpaint" contains all of the synthetic images we generated in this project, although we generate 5 folds, only use the 1st fold for further training:

 - "data/SUN-SEG_10/multiple_controlnet_inpaint/images" contain the synthetic images
-- "data/SUN-SEG_10/multiple_controlnet_inpaint/images" contain the synthetic images
+- "data/SUN-SEG_10/multiple_controlnet_inpaint/refined_masks" contain the refine pseudo-mask of the synthetic images
+- "data/SUN-SEG_10/multiple_controlnet_inpaint/initial_masks" contain the inpainted region of the synthetic images, which is used for pseudo-mask refinement.
+- "data/SUN-SEG_10/match_data/1_data.csv" contains the match data of the synthetic images and the original images, which is used for further training.

 ### Model
+In this link, the folder "model" contains all of the models we used in this project.

+"model/diffusion_and_controlnet/pretrained" contrains the pretrained inpainting model and controlnet modules, which is used in finetuning the inpainting model.

+"model/diffusion_and_controlnet/finetuned" contrains the finetuned inpainting model and controlnet modules, which is used in generating synthetic images.

+- "model/diffusion_and_controlnet/finetuned/inpaint_1e5" is the finetuned stable diffusion backbone model.
+- "model/diffusion_and_controlnet/finetuned/boundary_controlnet" is the finetuned boundary controlnet model.
+- "model/diffusion_and_controlnet/finetuned/surface_controlnet" is the finetuned surface controlnet model.